- Civitavecchia - once a naval port of the papal papal state

 The Civitavecchia beach, which is several hundred meters long, ends at the former Pirgo bathhouse.
 Colloquially it is spoken of Pirgo Beach.
 The beach section mixed with stones does not invite you to swim.

 Important information for individual travelers

 Cruise ship passengers who have opted for individual excursions in Civitavecchia take free shuttle buses to the stop in front of Forte Michelangelo.

 Those ship guests who are planning an individual tour with the Trenitalia train to Rome walk ten minutes to the train station.
 Tickets can be bought from vending machines or at the counter. – To return to the stop of the shuttle buses serving the cruise ships, we strongly recommend taking one of the inexpensive shared taxis from the station to the port entrance.
 The way from the train station to the port entrance is lengthy and exhausting.
 We know what we're talking about.

-For more details on the train journey to Rome, see Take the train from Civitavecchia to Rome.
+For more details on how to get to Rome by train, go to: Take the train from Civitavecchia to Rome.